March 22, 2021

 Vaccinated grandparents can visit and enjoy your hugs and those of your unvaccinated children, as long as you limit guests to your household and none of you are at risk for severe COVID-19.

 According to the CDC, vaccinated Americans can travel domestically and no longer need to test before or after trips.
 If you travel outside the states, however, there may be different testing requirements by the destination.

 You still must wear masks, stay 6 feet or more away from others and handwash regularly when in the company of unvaccinated people from more than one household.
 The CDC says to avoid mass gatherings such as at bars, weddings, funerals, sporting events and concerts.

-About one in 10 people have been fully vaccinated against COVID-19.
+About three in 10 people have been fully vaccinated against COVID-19.

 If you have yet to receive your vaccine, know that doing so could bring freedom to yourself—and others.
-When 70-90 percent of Americans get vaccinated, we’ll reach herd immunity.
+When 70-90% of Americans get vaccinated, we’ll reach herd immunity.
 Experts estimate that our U.S. vaccine supply will be enough to vaccinate all adults by summer.